saraum1/Portfolio-Project/Stage1.md

 To ensure effective teamwork, the team follows several collaboration practices:

 - Regular meetings to discuss project progress
-- Shared documents to track ideas and development stages
 - Clear communication between team members
 - Task distribution based on each member’s skills and expertise